jajir/hellogo/README.md

 ### Switch off Brickman

-When ev3dev starts it launch brcikman user interface.
+When ev3dev starts it launch brickman user interface.
 It's nice but it controll scrren and catch buttons.
 To stop brickan user interface use:
 ```
 sudo systemctl stop brickman
 ```